-The data product file contains both a metadata block and one or more sets of speed and direction arrays.
-The file naming convention described here must be used for all surface current files from all sources.
-The file naming convention consists of from 20 to 22 characters.
-The characters are used to identify the following: the country code (two characters), followed by HO specific characters to uniquely define the dataset (15 characters).
-The filename extension (e.g., .hdf5) denotes the file format.
+The data product file contains both a carrier metadata block and one or more sets of speed and direction arrays (see Clause 10 - Data Product Format).
+There is no generally accepted file naming convention.
+However, the filename extension for HDF5 (e.g., .h5 or .hdf5) must be used to denote the file format.
 Characters may be lower or upper case.
-This is summarized in Table 11.1.